stakater/mto-docs/content/installation/managed-kubernetes/azure-aks.md

 echo "Please enter the secure password for SREs: " && read AAD_SRE_PW
 ```

-Create the user AKS Dev using above variables
+Create the user `AKS SRE` using above variables
-# Create a user for the SRE role

 ```terminal
 AKSSRE_ID=$(az ad user create --display-name "AKS SRE" --user-principal-name $AAD_SRE_UPN --password $AAD_SRE_PW --query id -o tsv)
 ```

-Add this user to the opssre group that was previously created:
+Add this user to the `opssre` group that was previously created:

 ```terminal
 az ad group member add --group opssre --member-id $AKSSRE_ID
 ```

 ## Installing Cert Manager and MTO

 In this section, we will install Multi Tenant Operator (MTO) for tenancy between different users and groups.
 MTO has several webhooks which need certificates.
 For automated handling of certs, we will install Cert Manager as a prerequisite.

 Start by logging in to Azure from CLI by running the following command: